Palazzo Hospitality to Manage Eswatini’s biggest hospitality project – Palazzo Ezulwini Hotel and Convention Center

 Palazzo Ezulwini Hotel and Convention Center is set to transform the tourism and hospitality landscape of Eswatini

-DUBAI, UNITED ARAB EMIRATES, February 14, 2025 /EINPresswire.com/ -- Palazzo Hospitality, the management company of one of the world’s leading luxury hotels, Palazzo Versace Dubai, expands its portfolio in Africa after signing the management of Palazzo Ezulwini Hotel and Convention Center in Eswatini last week.
+DUBAI, UNITED ARAB EMIRATES, February 14, 2025 /EINPresswire.com/ -- Dubai, February 17th, 2025 – Palazzo Hospitality, the management company of one of the world’s leading luxury hotels, Palazzo Versace Dubai, expands its portfolio in Africa after signing last week the management of Palazzo Ezulwini Hotel and Convention Center in Eswatini.
 The project, which stands now at about 80% completion, is aimed to launch in the last quarter of 2025.

 Palazzo Ezulwini Hotel and Convention Center covers close to 190 hectares.
 The Convention Center has 42,000 sqm and features several theatre halls for up to 1,800 patrons, meeting rooms, exhibition halls, and a 340-pax capacity restaurant.
 The Center will be connected to the hotel through a skywalk link that will feature several retail and dining spaces.